-Ken's hobbies are rugby (he learned to love the sport at KHS and played for 25 years after he left the Hill), painting, gardening, and more recently he has been on stage stage in local operatic musical productions.
-Ken have served on the Kingham Hillians committee for over ten years.
+Ken's hobbies are rugby (he learned to love the sport at KHS and played for 25 years after he left the Hill), painting, gardening, and more recently he has been on stage in local operatic musical productions.
+Ken has served on the Kingham Hillians committee for over ten years.

 Mark was born in Singapore, the second of four children to an English father (Colonial Service - General Manager of the Malayan Railways) and Dutch mother.
 At Kingham Hill School he was Head boy and then went on to study Architecture at the University of Newcastle from 1969 - 71 and post-grad from 1973 - 75 with a year-long practical work experience in Japan during1971-72.
 In 1975 he set up his own practice working in association with the London practice Rock Townsend, to undertake a commission for a new theatre and dance school, a project that resulted from his final student thesis design.
 In 1982, he formed Burrell Foley Fischer LLP, an award winning practice undertaking a wide range of projects from theatres and cultural buildings, to cinema and media, historic buildings, residential and master planning and urban design.
 Mark is married to Lisa Foster, an environmental and community lawyer and they have one son, Emile, living in Cambridge.

 After leaving KHS, David trained as a pilot with the Royal Navy and operated worldwide on carriers, frigates and latterly destroyers.
 When he left the Royal Navy he flew with UK airlines throughout Europe and the Middle East and joined a small start-up company latterly bought out by Bombardier.